CFA-Fintech/A-Whale-Off-the-Portfolio/README.md

 * Be sure to use `head()` or `tail()` when you want to look at your data but don't want to print to a large DataFrame.

 ---

-## Submission

-1. Create a Jupyter Notebook containing your data preparation, analysis, and visualizations.
-Put your analysis and answers to the assignment questions in raw text (markdown) cells in the report.

-2. Submit your notebook to a new GitHub repository.

-3. Add the URL of your GitHub repository to your Assignment when submitting via Bootcamp Spot.